Peanut Butter Oatmeal Chocolate Chip Cookies

 Instructions

-• In a bowl, beat peanut butter, maple syrup, eggs, and vanilla.
+- In a mixing bowl, beat together the peanut butter, maple syrup, eggs, and vanilla extract.

-• Bake at 350 degrees for 8-13 minutes, or until the center is cooked through
+- Bake the flourless cookies at 350 degrees for 8-13 minutes, until the edges are set and the bottoms are browned.

 Video